 Graduates who obtain a Certificate of Completion as a Documentation Coding Specialist will be eligible to write the national certifying examination administered by the American Health Information Management Association (AHIMA - www.ahima.org).

 Students pursuing a major in Health Information Technology must submit a formal application prior to enrollment in any major course.
 This application is separate from the application prior to enrollment in any major course.
 This application is separate from the application for admission to the College.
 All applicants must have a 12th grade reading and writing level for admission into the certificate of completion programs.
 All applicants must have a 12th grade reading, writing and math level for admission into the Associate’s degree program.

 All students will be required to have a criminal background check and drug screening before final acceptance into any HIS program.
 Both MUST be completed prior to enrollment into the first semester of the program or prior to beginning first clinical rotation.
 Random drug screening can be requested at anytime deemed necessary by a clinical site, clinical instructor, or faculty member of a program.
 All students must understand that a clinical site may require drug screening prior to the start of each new semester.
 The individual cost for drug screens and criminal background check are the responsibility of the student.
 The appropriate forms needed to obtain the required drug screen and criminal background check will be provided by the program director.

 All students are required to have up to date immunization on file with the program.
 Proof of immunizations must be submitted by the end of the first semester in the program or prior to beginning the first clinical.
 Immunizations must include:

 Chicken Pox Hepatitis B

-All courses within the Health Information Technology program must be taken in sequence.
+All courses within each HIS program must be taken in sequence.
 Non-major courses can be taken any semester.
 All courses within the program curricula must be completed with a grade of “C” or better.
 All major courses (HITT and HPRS) are offered only as an online option.